You will find contacts listed below for our various Emergency Medicine-related fellowship programs.

 Dr. Brian Tollefson also leads our Sports Medicine department.
 He is an expert in MSK ultrasound.
 MSK ultrasound training is integrated into our Ultrasound months.
 This is valuable exposure to a quickly-developing field.
 Opportunities for sideline coverage and Sports Medicine clinic are available.
 Dr. Tollefson also operates a Friday Night Football clinic for athletes seeking care after their games.
 A Sports Medicine fellowship is available in conjunction with the University's Orthopedics Department.

 For more information, contact Dr. Brian Tollefson, and click here.

 We offer research opportunities in any field that may interest you.
 Our faculty are currently pursuing a broad range of topics from resident wellness to sepsis management.
-Our research department is led by Dr. James Galbraith, Dr. Sarah Sterling, and Dr. Utsav Nandi.
+Our research department is led by Dr. James Galbraith and Dr. Utsav Nandi.
 To date, our program has graduated three research fellows.